Abby Smith, Board Chair

 Allen Carr joined the Schools Fund board in 2013.
 He is a Senior Regional Vice President of Deutsche Asset & Wealth Management.
 Allen was raised in Berkeley and attended public schools, including Berkeley High.
 He has been a Berkeley public school parent since 1999.
 He became a board member because of his passion for supporting children and Berkeley school programs.

 Mary Friedman was one of the early founders of the Berkeley Public Schools Fund (then Berkeley Public Education Foundation), which began in 1983 in response to Proposition 13 tax restructuring.
 She served as the organization’s volunteer Executive Director for 17 years, and she has been consistently on the Board ever since.
 She has also been a member of the Metro Board of the YMCA of the Central Bay Area since 2000.
-Her children and grandchildren have attended Berkeley schools, and her daughter Tamara teaches at Berkeley High.
+Her children and grandchildren have attended Berkeley schools.

 Jaime Hernandez joined the Berkeley Public Schools Fund in 2013.
 His background is in educational data management and analytical systems in the international markets.
 He has been a Berkeley resident since 2005, and he has two young boys attending Berkeley public schools.